Honors College What We Do

 Honors College students who are actively engaged in the Honors College are eligible for annual renewable scholarships.
 To qualify, an annual scholarship renewal application must be submitted to the Honors College on or before April 30 of each year.
 Scholarship amounts are based on available funding.
 These scholarships are a testament to Emporia State’s commitment to support Honors College students who maintain high academic, leadership, and service standards.

-Scholarships are awarded annually for new Honors College members entering in August.
-Applications for fall membership must be received by the spring deadline to be eligible for a new member scholarship.
-Scholarship amounts are based on available funding.
+Scholarships are awarded for new Honors College members entering in August.
+Applications for fall Honors College membership must be received by the spring deadline to be eligible for a new member scholarship.
+After your first year as an Honors College member, you will need to complete the scholarship form each spring to qualify for the scholarship the following academic year.
+Scholarship awards are based upon member activity and GPA, and the amounts are based on available funding.